Mamurooyiboluawhore/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this repository contains project on shell rediretory
+this repository contains a file on hello of file